sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

-# Spock, Instancio and Testcontainers, 3 powerful testing tools
+# Spock, Instancio and Testcontainers - 3 powerful testing tools

-Today, automatic tests are indispensable part of every project (as it should always be).
-Good test cases can increase code quality and creates feeling that every thing works as it should be.
-They should be make in fast and reliable manner, it will encourage developers to run them as often as they can.
-In properly configured process, tests should run every time when something is changed in code, this will create some sort of guarantee, that we've just created something that actually works, as we expected.
-And Last, but no least, test cases give easy entry point to new code, especially when You have to refactor it.
-To make life a bit easier, there have been created tools to speed up creating test cases and here are some of them.
+Today, automatic tests are an indispensable part of every project (as they always should be).
+Good test cases can increase code quality and creates a feeling, that everything works as it should.
+They should be made in a fast and reliable manner, it will encourage developers to run them as often as they can.
+In a properly configured process, tests should run every time when something is changed in code, this will create some sort of guarantee, that we've just created something that actually works.
+And Last, but not least, test cases give an easy entry point to the code, especially, when You have to refactor it.
+To make life a bit easier, there have been created tools to speed up creating test cases, and here are some of them.

 # Spock

 ## Introduction

-Spock is tool for creating verbose and highly readable test cases.
-It uses JUnit runner, so it's accessible to all sorts of editing, building or CI tools.
-The best thing is that, Spock can be used for every JVM language.
-This framework has, a bit of different terminology from that are known in JUnit.
-Test classes are call `Specifications` and test methods are called `feature methods`, so to sum up everything, Spock introduces: "Specifications that describes features".
-It also provides an approach how feature methods should look like using Given-When-Then pattern:
+Spock is a tool for creating verbose and highly readable test cases.
+It uses JUnit runner, so it's accessible to all sorts of editing, building, or CI tools.
+The best thing is that Spock can be used for every JVM language.
+This framework has different terminology from that known in JUnit.
+Test classes are called `Specifications` and test methods are called `feature methods`, so to sum up, Spock introduces: "Specifications that describe features".
+It also provides an approach to how feature methods should look, using the Given-When-Then pattern:

 ```groovy
 def "exponentiation calculation"() {